Mercedes GLC hybrid (2020-2022) performance, top speed & engine

-The plug-in GLCs boast strong performance from their electric motors, but ride and handling could be better
+The plug-in GLCs boast strong performance from their engines and electric motors, but ride and handling could be better

 Mercedes GLC hybrid 0-62mph, top speed and acceleration